joshbegley/nyt-latest/README.md

 `Quotation of the Day for Wednesday, April 13, 2022.`\
 https://nytimes.com/2022/04/12/todayspaper/quotation-of-the-day-have-fun-like-its-your-job.html?searchResultPosition=2

-**The police said they are seeking Frank James in connection with the shooting.**\
+**Frank James, the man being sought by police, left a trail of troubling videos online.**\
-`Mr. James, 62, appears to have posted numerous troubling videos on YouTube.
+`Mr. James, 62, has addresses in Wisconsin and Philadelphia.
 The police stopped short of calling him a suspect.`\
 https://nytimes.com/2022/04/12/nyregion/frank-james-brooklyn-shooting.html?searchResultPosition=3

 **Gunman At Large After Subway Shooting Leaves Several Injured**\